Discoveries - Diamonds, Gemstones, Gold, Minerals, Rock & Roll

 - 2005 Mapped Leucite Hills lamproite field & identified diamond-stability indicator minerals in NE portion of the field - recommended exploration for hidden olivine lamproites - remains unexplored (Hausel, 2006).

-- 2006-2008 Discovered cryptovolcanic structures with characteristics consistant of kimberlite (i.e., structurally-controlled depressions with vegetation anomalies, montmorillonite-carbonate blue ground).
+- 2006-2008 Discovered cryptovolcanic structures with characteristics consistent with kimberlite (i.e., structurally-controlled depressions with vegetation anomalies, montmorillonite-carbonate blue ground).
 These include Harrison, Lost Mountain, Twin Mountain, Lost Lake, Lone Pine Lake, Molly, CML, BG, BA, WPA, Gold Lake, Prairie Divide, Lady Moon Lake, Red Feather Lakes & Douglas Creek clusters.

 - 2009 - Began searching for that Mountain of Gold!

 - 2012 - Mapped Copper King fault and found visible gold in granodiorite.
-Showed fault to offset east flank of Copper King ore body.
+Fault offsets east flank of Copper King ore body.
 This zone remains to be drilled (previous company drilling identified a 2 million ounce equivalent of gold-copper mineralization).
 Found similar hydrothermal altered zones in the region that remain unexplored.
 The Copper King ore body is deeply eroded which means - all of you Cheyenne prospectors may be missing out on some placer gold running into town from the west!